nextgis/docs_ngmobile/source/layer_settings.rst

 1. Zoom to extent
 2. Attributes
 3. Share
+4. Send to NextGIS
-4. Edit
+5. Edit
-5. Delete
+6. Delete
-6. Settings
+7. Settings

 .. note::
    Contextual menu depends both on layer type and geodata source.
 Raster layers have different contextual menus than Vector layers.
 Raster layers created from tile cache have different contextual menus than raster layers created from external geoservices.